-With client-side fetching, you can also allow the user device to stream media directly from the URLs of the form , <mms://>, or <rtsp://> rather than streaming the media through a Citrix server.">http://>, <mms://>, or <rtsp://> rather than streaming the media through a Citrix server.
+With client-side fetching, you can also allow the user device to stream media directly from the URLs of the form <http://>, <mms://>, or <rtsp://> rather than streaming the media through a Citrix server.
 The server is responsible for directing the user device to the media, and for sending control commands (including Play, Pause, Stop, Volume, Seek).
 But the server does not handle any media data.
 This feature requires advanced multimedia GStreamer libraries on the device.